apache/servicecomb-docs/java-chassis-reference/en_US/using-java-chassis-in-spring-boot/diff-spring-mvc.md

 * Service declaration method

-Spring MVC uses @RestController to declare the service, and java chassis uses @RestSchema to declare the service and needs to display the service path using @RequestMapping to distinguish whether the service uses Spring MVC tags or JAX RS tags.
+Spring MVC uses @RestController to declare the service, and java chassis uses @RestSchema to declare the service and needs to display the service path using @RequestMapping to distinguish whether the service uses Spring MVC Annotations or JAX RS Annotations.

 ```
 @RestSchema(schemaId = "hello")